kbose28/FarmSelect/README.md

 #> 5.533703 4.181028 2.942731 4.744132 4.536507
 ```

-The values X.res is the residual covariate matrix after adjusting for factors.
+The values X.residual is the residual covariate matrix after adjusting for factors.

 Now we use a different loss function for the model selection step, along with changing the number of factors.